FelixAburto/Detection-Engineering/README.md

 <h3>Creating an Azure Secret Value:</h3>

-Now that we have our key vault created we are now able to create a "Secret Value" to store in our key vault.
-To do this go to your key vault and click on the "Objects" option then select the "Secrets" option.
-Next, select the "+ Generate/Import" option and this should take you to the "Create a Secret" settings page.
-Enter in a name for this "Secret" then enter in a "Secret Value".
-Once that is done click the blue "Create" option and verify that your secret was creating by view your secret value.
+Now that we have our key vault created, we can add a "Secret Value" to store in it.
+To do this, go to your key vault and click on the "Objects" option, then select "Secrets."
+Next, click on the "+ Generate/Import" option, which will take you to the "Create a Secret" settings page.
+Enter a name for the "Secret" and input the "Secret Value."
+Once you've done this, click the blue "Create" button and verify that your secret was created by viewing the secret value.

 <p align="center">
 <img src="https://imgur.com/R27Mmrq.gif" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>